joaomilho/quantits/README.md

 const minute: Minute = sixty(second, "Minute");
 ```

-Note that in the `Kilo` helper, we can automatically know the name of thee new quantity will be prefixed by "Kilo", so there's no need to provide a name for the new unit, while in the Sixty we had to provide "Minute" as there's no way to infer it.
+Note that in the `Kilo` helper, we can automatically know the name of the new quantity will be prefixed by "Kilo", so there's no need to provide a name for the new unit, while in the Sixty we had to provide "Minute" as there's no way to infer it.

 Now for composed dimensions, we use the composed unit helpers.
 Example: